zyw-200/FirmAFL/README.md

 	cd ..
 	python FirmAFL_setup.py 9050 mipsel

-4. modify the run.sh manually as following,  in order to emulate firmware with our modified QEMU and kernel, and running on the RAM file.
+4. modify the run.sh in image_9050 directory as following,  in order to emulate firmware with our modified QEMU and kernel, and running on the RAM file.
 >For mipsel,

 	ARCH=mipsel